 Series 9’s biggest feature upgrade from the SE is the Always-On screen.
 To understand the importance of the Always-On screen, first, let’s go over how the screen on the SE works.

-How the screen works:
+How the screen turns on:

-- Twist your wrist towards your eyes to wake the screen.
+- The SE’s screen turns black when it isn’t in use.
+Twist your wrist towards your eyes to wake the screen.
 It should happen naturally and not feel forced.
-During my first four years with Apple Watch, the twist to wake worked 98% of the time.
+The twist to wake worked 98% of the time.